Rising Waters: The Changing Shoreline of the San Francisco Bay

 TIME: 6:00 pm

-LOCATION: Exploratorium Bay Observatory Pier 15 at Embarcadero and Green Street map
+LOCATION: Exploratorium Fisher Bay Observatory Pier 15 at Embarcadero and Green Street map

-Photo: Detail of 1859 U.S Coastal Survey Map, courtesy of David Rumsey Map Collection
+Photo: Detail of 1869 Map showing San Francisco “water lots” to be sold at public auction, courtesy of David Rumsey Map Collection